malcolmsailor/midani/docs/settings.md

             are "parent" voices and settings are "child" voices.
 Any per-voice settings not explicitly set in the child voice will be taken from the parent voice.
 If they are not found in the parent voice, the search continues recursively until we reach the global settings.
+An exception is `color`, which must be specified explicitly for each voice, or it is taken from the global `color_palette`.
 - **p_displace**: a dictionary of form {int, list of ints}.
 Keys are pitch intervals in semitones.
 Values are lists of indices to voices.
 The voices indicated will be displaced by the associated interval.
 This